junxit/us-congress-bills-110/metadata.md

 - 2008-09-18 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S9165-9166; text as passed Senate: CR S9166)
 - 2008-09-18 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S9165-9166; text as passed Senate: CR S9166)
 - 2008-09-19 — Message on Senate action sent to the House.
+- 2008-09-22 — Received in the House.
+- 2008-09-22 — Referred to the House Committee on Natural Resources.